 The aim of these groups is to gain access to sensitive / privileged data and exfiltrate this.
 Depending on the organisation being targeted, this can range from citizens' personal information, including financial details, to corporate data such as intellectual property.

 No conclusive information has been provided about the impacts of data stolen through this specific hack yet - but we can confidently predict what might happen.
-Once they've stolen data, typically hackers will either sell it to a third party (such as another criminal group, a nation state or even competitors), ransom it back to the organisation it has been taken from, or share it online without selling it.
+Once they've stolen data, hackers typically sell it to a third party (such as another criminal group, a nation-state or even competitors), ransom it back to the organisation it has been taken from, or share it online without selling it.
 The first course of action is the most common, and who data is sold to will depend on the type of data that has been exfiltrated.
 In particular, personal data that has been stolen can be used by criminals to fraudulently impersonate individuals, usually for financial gain.

 As detailed below, the first step to mitigating this risk is patching your affected Exchange server.
 However, if your organisation has already been successfully attacked, patching the servers won't curb the actions of criminals already inside your network.